 The answer depends on a few factors:

 - How many hours per month maid works in your home

 - How you hire your maid or house-cleaning service

 The first two are actually related: workers’ comp laws exist at the state level, which means that they’re different throughout the country.
 Many states have special requirements for domestic employees, who often work only a few hours per month at any given employer.

-In Virginia, for example, homeowners are not required to carry workers’ comp for their household employees.
-In California, they are.
-And in Illinois, they’re required only if their domestic employees work 40 hours per week or more (combined).
+For example, California homeowners are required to carry workers' comp for their household employees.
+In South Carolina, they aren't.
+And in Florida, homeowners must get workers’ compensation only if they have four or more domestic employees.

-If you don’t feel like learning the ins and outs of workers’ comp insurance, you can choose to hire your maid or house cleaning service through an agency that provides workers’ compensation insurance.
-In this arrangement, the cleaners would be employees of the agency, so the agency would be the body responsible for carrying the workers’ comp policy.
+If you don’t feel like learning the ins and outs of workers’ comp insurance, you can choose to hire your maid or house cleaning service through an agency that provides the appropriate coverage.
+In this arrangement, the cleaners are often employees of the agency, so the agency is responsible for carrying the policy.

-One reason we recommend asking for proof of insurance is the potential cost to you if an uninsured house cleaner gets hurt while working in your home.
-To understand this cost, it’s helpful to have a little background on workers’ comp.
+To understand why coverage is so important, it’s helpful to have a little background on workers’ comp.
 This coverage was developed as a “grand bargain” between employers and employees to incentivize safer workplaces and to prevent employees from suing their bosses if they got hurt.

 With workers’ comp in place, any employee who gets hurt on the job has a reliable source of funds to pay for their medical bills and lost wages related to the injury, but gives up the right to sue over workplace injuries (in most cases).
 Employers are able to pay the relatively small cost of insurance premiums and avoid the potentially huge cost of an injured employee suing them for not providing a safer workplace.

 Curious about the limits of your homeowners coverage?
-Read about what a homeowners insurance policy covers.
+Read about what's in your homeowners insurance policy.